Arthur Duncombe (1840–1911)

 Arthur Duncombe (11 February 1840 – 12 June 1911), was a British Conservative politician.

+Early life

 Duncombe was the son of Admiral the Hon.
 Arthur Duncombe, a younger son of Charles Duncombe, 1st Baron Feversham.
 His mother was Delia, daughter of John Wilmer Field.

+Career

 He entered the House of Commons for Howdenshire in 1885, a seat he held until 1892.